jimfrize/SWTG/README.md

 Now open Terminal, move to the SWTG directory and run the following command:<br/>
 <code>make</code>

-This will compile a binary called SWTG that should be suitable for use on your system.<br/>
+This will compile a binary called SWTG that will be suitable for use on your system.<br/>
 Please direct any questions or comments to jamesfrize@gmail.com